How to remove Room Echo When Recording Voiceovers

 how room echo occurs.
 Imagine you are in a big room.
 When you talk, your voice creates sound waves that travel through the air.
 When those sound waves reach a surface, like a wall, they bounce back towards you.
 If there are a lot of surfaces in the room, like walls, floors, and ceilings, the sound waves will bounce around a lot, creating lots of echoes.

 There are a few different types of room echo.
 The first type is called “early reflections”.
 These are echoes that bounce off the walls, ceiling, and floor of a room very quickly after you make a sound.
-They are called “early” reflections because they happen before the sound has a chance to die down.
+They are called “early” reflections because they happen before the sound can die down.

 The second type of room echo is called “late reflections”.
 These are echoes that happen after the sound has started to fade away.
 Late reflections can make it difficult to understand what someone is saying, especially if they are talking quickly or softly.